-Also, your tone is YOUR TONE, so unless you are trying to restore a collector guitar to original specs, it’s better not to just blindly follow guidelines and rules and call it a day.
+Also, your tone is YOUR tone, so unless you’re trying to restore a collector guitar to its original specs, it’s better to not just blindly follow a manual and call it a day.
 Instead, use your ears and this guide to get the best tone from your guitar.
-So, with that said, let’s begin with the components of tone control wiring:
+With that said, let’s begin with the components of Tone control wiring:

-Many entry level guitar manufacturers bring down the cost of their guitars by using low-quality pots.
+Many entry-level guitar manufacturers cut down on costs by using low-quality pots.
 They work, but it won’t be very long before they wear out and begin to introduce noise into your signal.
-Another problem with low-quality pots is that they are manufactured with loose tolerances, which means that what is meant to be a 500k pot might actually be a 415k pot, or a 544k pot.
-Higher quality pots are manufactured to much tighter tolerances and the internal components such as the wiper and the lubricants last much longer.
+Another problem with low-quality pots is that they are manufactured with loose tolerances, which means that a 500k pot might actually work as a 415k pot, or a 544k pot.
+Higher quality pots are manufactured to much tighter tolerances, and the internal components, such as the wiper and lubricants, last much longer.

 The most common pots in use are the 250k pots and the 500k pots.
-That is because of a general guideline that states that you use a 250k pot for single coil pickups and 500k pots for humbucking pickups.
-This is based on a theory that single coil pickups are brighter than humbuckers because the two coils in humbuckers have a tendency to phase out some of the high frequencies.
+The general rule is to use 250k pots for single coil pickups and 500k pots for humbucking pickups.
+This is based on the theory that single coil pickups are brighter than humbuckers, because the two coils in humbuckers have a tendency to phase out some of the high frequencies.
 This is a good rule of thumb, but it should only be your starting point.

-Many times, the pickups won’t conform to this rule and you will want to make adjustments.
+Many times, the pickups won’t conform to this rule and you’ll want to make adjustments.
 It will always be better to listen to your pickups and decide for yourself what the proper value is.
-You are not limited to those two values either, there are many other usable values, including a 1-mega ohm, and a no load pot.
-The smaller the value of the pot, the more the high-end frequencies will leak to Ground, even when the Tone or Volume control is turned all the way up.
-The higher the value of the pot, the less the high frequencies will leak to Ground, and the brighter the tone will sound coming from your amp.
+You are not limited to those two values either, and there are many other usable values, including a 1-mega ohm, and a no load pot.
+The smaller the value of the pot, the more the high-end frequencies will leak to ground, even when the Tone or Volume control is turned all the way up.
+The higher the value of the pot, the less the high frequencies will leak to ground, and the brighter the tone will sound coming from your amp.

 The Taper of the potentiometer is very simple.
-There are only two kinds of pots: Linear Taper and Logarithmic/Audio Taper; we want Logarithmic/Audio Taper.
-It seems like a no-brainer, but Linear Taper pots are actually far more common so you just need to double-check before purchasing.
+There are only two kinds of pots: Linear Taper and Logarithmic/Audio Taper; in this case, we want Logarithmic/Audio Taper.
+It seems like a no-brainer, but Linear Taper pots are actually far more common.
+Be sure to double-check before purchasing.

-The other component we need to take a look at when considering tone control wiring, is the capacitor, and here there are three things to consider: Quality, Value, and Voltage.
+The other component we need to take a look at is the capacitor, and here there are three things to consider: Quality, Value, and Voltage.

 When considering the Quality of the capacitor it’s important to remember that you do not hear the sound that passes through it.
 The reason for choosing a better quality is, once again, for tighter tolerances and less failure.

-The Value is another thing that you will have to choose for yourself with some help from guidelines.
-The range is from .01u to .1u.
-The lower the value of a capacitor the brighter the affected tone will be.
-The two most popular values are .022u and .044u and this trend was started by Fender and Gibson.
-While the .022u value is pretty much the standard today these values may be a bit too high and might result in a tone that is too warm.
+The Value is another thing that you will have to decide on, with some help from these guidelines.
+The Value ranges from .01u to .1u.
+The lower the value of a capacitor, the brighter the affected tone will be.
+The two most popular values are .022u and .044u, which was originally started by Fender and Gibson.
+While the .022u value is pretty much the standard today, these values may be a bit too high and could result in a tone that’s too warm.
 You might be pleasantly surprised if you try a smaller value cap such as a .015u.

 The Voltage needs to be at least about .5 volts; anything over that only results in a larger capacitor and has no effect on the tone.
-This is further proof that the material it is made of has no effect on the sound.
+The material that it’s made out of has no effect on the tone.